durandkwok-snowflake/snowflake-apha-discovery/README.md

 ---

-## 🛒 Load Market Data from Snowflake Marketplace
+## 🛒 Create Database and Schema then Load Market Data from Snowflake Marketplace

 We utilize real market data from the Cybersyn Financial & Economic Essentials dataset available on the Snowflake Marketplace.
 	•	Zero ETL: Hedge funds can instantly access high-quality historical OHLCV data without building complex ingestion pipelines.